 SVCS' role may include

-Categories of victim of sexual assault are eligible for SVC
+Categories of victims of sexual assault are eligible for SVC

 Sexual Assault Prevention and Response Office